 - We clean your pet’s teeth above and below the gum line using an ultrasonic scaler.
 This ensures the complete removal of any plaque or calculus present.

 Do you have questions that was not covered here?
-Contact one of our team members at 765-552-9851 today.
+Contact one of our team members at 765-552-9851 today to experience our premier pet dental care.